JakeSchmitz/Comp150/README.md

 repository if you have git set up on the VM (or know how to quickly), otherwise just copy and paste the code you need (only 3 files total).

+Git is already installed in the VM so the setup work amounts to generating a new public ssh key and registering it with git.
+Follow the instructions here if you want to clone the repo: https://help.github.com/articles/generating-ssh-keys/

 Both examples work the map phase reading individual lines from the input text and outputing a Key Value pair for each word in the line, with the word as the key and 1 as the value.
 The reducer step then combines all